apache/tvm-rfcs/rfcs/xxxx-collage.md

 TVM backend those kernels may themselves be subject to schedule tuning.
 - **Does this clash with the UMA proposal?** No. Though Collage takes over fusion and partitioning, it only needs access to the pattern table for the active BYOC toolchains.
 Collage can track any changes to that registry.
+- **Won't this mean the BYOC-specific fusion patterns and lowering will be after standard Relay passes?** Yes.
+At the moment `CollageFuseOps` runs just before `FuseOps`, which is after quite a few passes such as `qnn.transform.Legalize`.
+We think we need to move `CollageFuseOps` to be much earlier in the pipeline but are not yet sure of the consequences.

 ## Success Metrics